MicrosoftDocs/AdaptiveCards/AdaptiveCards/templating/sdk.md

 ```

 ### Troubleshooting
-When encounterred with following error messages:
+Q. Why am I running into an AdaptiveTemplateException calling ```expand()```?
-* '${LineItem}' at line, '8' is **malformed for '$data : ' pair**". <p>Please ensure that value provided for "$data" is valid json such as number, boolean, object, and array, or follows correct syntax for Adaptive Template language,  and the entry exists in the data context at the line number.</p>
+A. If your error message looks like '\<offending item>' at line, '\<line number>' is **malformed for '$data : ' pair**".
+Please ensure that value provided for "$data" is valid json such as number, boolean, object, and array, or follows correct syntax for Adaptive Template language,  and the entry exists in the data context at the line number.
+Please note that ${LineItem} and '8' can change.

+Q. Why am I running into an ArgumentNullException calling ```expand()```?
-* "**Check if parent data context is set, or please enter a non-null value for** '${LineItems}' at line, '8'". <p>It indicates that there doesn't exist data context for the requested data binding.
-Please ensure that root data context is set, if exists, ensure that any data context is available for current binding as indicated by the line number.</p>
+A. If your error message looks like" **Check if parent data context is set, or please enter a non-null value for** '\<offending item>' at line, '\<line number>'".
+It indicates that there doesn't exist data context for the requested data binding.
+Please ensure that root data context is set, if exists, ensure that any data context is available for current binding as indicated by the line number.